 By Tyler A. Donohue

-below is a selection of resources relevant to The Medusa Project that you may wish to explore.
+below is a selection of resources relevant to The Medusa Project.

 Women & Power